spacemeat/humon/README.md

 A blank token stream, or one with only comments and annotations (but no structures or values) contains no root node.
 Otherwise it must contain one top-level node, probably with many children.

 **The root node is what it is, which is what you say it is.**
 There is no assumption made about the kind of the root node.
 If the first non-comment token in your token stream is a `{`, then the root is a dict; a `[` starts a list.
-If it's a value, then it's the only one allowed, since value nodes don't have children.
+If it's a value, then it's the only one allowed, since value nodes don't have children and a trove can only have one root.
 (Not a terribly useful Humon trove, but legal.
 Eh.)

 **Lists are enclosed in [square brackets].**
 Any kind of node can occupy any entry in any list.
 Lists don't have to contain nodes of a single kind; mix and match as you see fit.